b20n/b20n.github.io/_posts/1970-01-01-things-other-people-said.md

 date: 1970-01-01
 ---

+Donald Knuth, "The Errors of TEX":

+> At the end of almost every day between March 29, 1978 and March 29, 1980, I
+> felt that TEX78 was a complete system, containing no bugs and needing no
+> further enhancements.
+At the end of almost every day since September 9, 1982,
+> I have felt that TEX82 was a complete system, containing no bugs and needing
+> no further enhancements.

 Seymour Papert, "Computer Criticism vs. Technocentric Thinking":

 > Observing what a design team finds worth giving up is a window into its